Midhun2783git/Midhun2783git/README.md

 ### Hi there 👋, I'm MIDHUN!

 Welcome to my GitHub profile!
-I'm a [Your Role/Profession] passionate about [Your Interests/Fields].
+I'm a Computer Science Student passionate about Machine Learning and Robotics.

 - 📫 How to reach me: midhunsaminathan@gmail.com.
 - 😄 Pronouns: he/him.